 Note: This post about Sibelius 8 is from April 2015.
-Read about the updates to Sibelius since then:
+Visit the Scoring Notes Product Guide to read about the latest updates to Sibelius.

 Avid today announced plans for the next version of Sibelius and, with it, plans for future Sibelius upgrades and licenses.
 Sibelius version numbers, like the symphonies of its namesake, will end at 7 (well, technically 7.5).
 Going forward, Avid plans to move away from version numbers with Sibelius and instead offer more frequent releases, which will likely be less comprehensive than previous major releases but also have the potential to be more responsive to user requests and changes in technology.